NickSuwyn/Archgen2/README.md

 $ archgen [archetype]
 ```

 Each archetype should contain a README.md that defines the variables required to generate a project from that archetype.
 Note that if you do not define all required variables for a given archetype, archgen will fail to create your project.
-To view the available archetypes visit [github.com/NickSuwyn/archgen/tree/master/bin/archetypes](https://github.com/NickSuwyn/archgen/tree/master/bin/archetypes).
+To view the available archetypes visit [https://github.com/NickSuwyn/Archgen2-archetypes](https://github.com/NickSuwyn/Archgen2-archetypes).
 If you wish to build your own archetypes, or contribute archetypes to the repository, follow the section entitled *Custom Archetypes* below.

 <a name="usagetutorial"/>

-## Example of Usage Tutorial
+## Tutorial
 In this tutorial, we will use the mean-ts archetype to generate a full stack crud application that contains User, Post, and Comment entities for a social-media-like app.
+You can find the mean-ts archetype [here](https://github.com/NickSuwyn/Archgen2-archetypes).
+Make sure you download and add it to the directory your ARCH_PATH environment variable is pointing to.

 - Create new directory for your project.